Edward-AIE/obsidian/Obsidian/D&D/Omia/Main/Random Things/Random Encounters/South Omia Hills/Bananas George.md

-The characters come across a cave containing a man wearing torn up rags on the ground eating bananas (at what you can only assume is roughly 63 bananas per second) that come out of an extradimensional portal.
-He does not stand up, instead he turns his eyes to the characters and says, telepathically,

-"I am bananas george.
-I eat 2 billion bananas per year.
-It has been this way for over 6 years, when i was cursed to eat bananas for all eternity.
-The bananas have given me capabilities beyond comprehension.
-Do not come near me, for I have a radioactive aura caused by the bananas."
+A man in raggedy clothes sits in a corner in the back of a cave, making snaffling snarling sounds.
+It is too dark for anyone without darkvision to see, but anyone who has darkvision notices that he is pulling bananas out of a bag of holding, eating them alarmingly fast, and then throwing the peel in a pile to his right.

+"I am bananas george and I eat roughly 2 million bananas per year.
+This is voluntary, as I quite like bananas," he says, with a surprisingly sane, if not aristocratic tone.